cusyio/Python4DataScience/docs/productive/git/install-config.rst

 .. tab:: Windows

-   You can simply go to https://git-scm.com/download/win to start the download automatically.
+   Go to https://git-scm.com/download/win and start the download automatically.
 Further information can be found at https://gitforwindows.org/.